JrSchoolAccount/B7-assignment-2-Wordle/Frontend/README.md

-# Wordle-type game with high score
+# Frontend for Wordle app